 Famous horror novelist Stephen King said, “The scariest moment is always just before you start.”
 And I know very well how that “scary moment” feels like.
 And I’m sure you will feel it too when you enter the gym for the first time and not knowing what gym equipment is for what.

 I was in that same situation when I started going to the gym.
 I was alone and terrified about how not to make a fool of myself but more importantly, how I was going to step out of the gym in one piece, with my ego intact.
 Fortunately for you we have your back.
-This article will cover the basic gym equipment that will help you get started in targeting your chest and triceps.
+This article will serve as your workout machines guide, covering the basic gym equipment that will help you get started in targeting your chest and triceps.

 The Chest Press Machine